zinja-coder/jadx-mcp-server/README.md

 - `get_fields_of_class(class_name)` — List fields in a class
 - `get_smali_of_class(class_name)` — Fetch smali of class
 - `get_main_activity_class()` — Fetch main activity from jadx mentioned in AndroidManifest.xml file.
-- `get_main_application_class()` — Fetch all the main application classes' code based on the package name defined in the AndroidManifest.xml.
+- `get_main_application_classes_code()` — Fetch all the main application classes' code based on the package name defined in the AndroidManifest.xml.
-- `get_main_application_class_names()` — Fetch all the main application classes' names based on the package name defined in the AndroidManifest.xml.
+- `get_main_application_classes_names()` — Fetch all the main application classes' names based on the package name defined in the AndroidManifest.xml.
 - `get_android_manifest()` — Retrieve and return the AndroidManifest.xml content.

 ---